sindresorhus/on-change/readme.md

 Type: `Function`<br>
 Default: [Object.is](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) ([SameValue](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness#Same-value_equality) equality)

-The function recieves two arguments, the two values to be compared for equality.
+The function receives two arguments, the two values to be compared for equality.
 True should be returned if the two values are determined to be equal.

 ## Use-case